Krzysztof-Rogoz/PostgreSQL-samples/readme.md

   read-write or read-only to tables/views/procedures/functions for selected schema.
   Procedure set also default schema privileges
   To be executed e.g. after deployment, to optimize grants management

+Ad 7) "Change objects ownership" - example of using system views to find objects in current schema and grant to selected application user/role